 Due to Federal Financial Aid Guidelines, faculty must document all attendance for all students.
 Campus attendance is entered for each scheduled class on the same day that the course is held and must be posted by midnight mountain time (MT).
 Online attendance is based on student participation and submissions and is recorded by faculty on Thursdays and Mondays and must be posted by midnight MT.

 Students who demonstrate poor attendance, interaction, and engagement will be contacted by their faculty member and/or Academic Program Department Chair, and by the Office of Student Affairs and/or the Office of Financial Aid Advising and/or the Office of Academic Advising.
 Failure to regularly participate in courses may result in being withdrawn from the course, program, and college.

 RMCAD encourages all students who anticipate an absence at any time to contact their instructor(s).
 If a student is unable to communicate with their instructor(s), they should contact their Academic Program Department Chair and/or their Academic Student Advisor.

 Students should also review their course syllabi for additional attendance requirements which are department-specific.

 Week One Attendance

-Students must participate in and attend class(es) during week one of the term.
-Failure to post attendance during week one of the term will result in an Automatic Withdrawal from class(es).
+Students in both campus a distance learning course must complete an attendance activity during week one of the term.
+Failure to attend during week one of the term will result in an Automatic Withdrawal from class(es).
 Students not enrolled within a term will be withdrawn from the institution.

 Automatic Withdrawal from Courses